-The report was drafted in December 2018 and this version provides and update to that draft.
+The report was drafted in December 2018.
+This version provides an update to that draft with the support of Department of Land Conservation and Development staff.
 Economic development has been a top council goal over the last few years, and since 2018, Sherwood has seen the development of two industrial parks.
 This update includes the following changes: updated the employment forecast for the 2021 to 2041 period and updated the buildable lands inventory to reflect development that has occurred in Sherwood through June 2021.

 The updated employment forecast for the 2021 to 2041 period uses Metro's 2050 Employment Forecast for Sherwood and the Tonquin Employment Area, which assumes an average annual growth rate of 1.42%.
-By 2041, there will be an increase of 2,987 employees or thirty-three percent (33%) of employees within Sherwood's UGB.
+By 2041, there will be an increase of 2,987 employees or thirty-three percent (33%) of employees in Sherwood city limits, Brookman Annexation Area, and Tonquin Employment Area.
 If growth occurs at the rate projected, which is faster than Metro's forecast for population and housing growth used in the Sherwood Housing Needs Analysis, the population to employment ratio would decrease from about 3.2 residents per job to about 2.3 residents per job.
 Employment growth could even grow faster as Sherwood continues to support Economic Development goals and policies and strategies for job creation.